cheneyshreve/skill-sample-nodejs-trivia/Readme.md

-## Badass Geek Trivia
+## Super Geek Trivia
-Badass Geek Trivia is a trivia skill for Alexa.
+Super Geek Trivia is a trivia skill for Alexa.
 In this first phase, I'm building it using [Alexa's](https://github.com/alexa/skill-sample-nodejs-trivia) skills template.
 Later, I'll be customizing it.

 ### You might like Badass Geek Trivia if you meet one or more of the following criteria